Hello Second Semester Seniors!

-- COLLEGE LIST: If you’re not completely comfortable with your college list and feel like you need to flesh it out a little more or add some Sure Bet Schools — see my recent post with some of my favorite colleges with February 1 or later deadlines.
+- COLLEGE LIST: If you’re not completely comfortable with your college list and feel like you need to flesh it out a little more or add some Sure Bet Schools — see my recent post with colleges with some of my favorite colleges with deadlines of Feb 1 or later.

 Curing Your Senioritis

 I mean I wish I could say “take two aspirin and call me in the morning,” but it’s not quite that simple.
 It does require you to engage and take some action — some investing in yourself (more on that later…)

 - TAKE A BREAK: First, it’s okay to give yourselves a break.
 Stop what you’re doing and just be still.
 Don’t worry about any kind of position or what to focus on.
 Just set your phone timer for any amount of time that feels right for you, turn off your notifications, and do nothing.
 Your brain needs a break at times.
 It’s been going full-on probably since always, so let those brain batteries recharge.
 I promise it helps.

 - EMBRACE THE NOT-KNOWING: We NEVER know what’s going to happen in life, and often no matter how we plan, how we think we know where we’re headed, we end up going a different route that we might not have chosen or even known about, and we wouldn’t want it any other way.
 You have no idea what the decisions colleges will make about your application, and it’s scary, but embrace that feeling of not-knowing.
 Gather it around you and do brave things, knowing that no matter what decision any college makes, YOU are gonna be just fine.